 Animals on Campus

 This page provides information regarding the three classifications of working animals that you may see in your classroom or around campus, which include service animals, service animals in training, and assistance animals.
 Also included is information regarding service animals in laboratory settings.
-Please contact Student Accessibility Services (SAS) with further questions or concerns.
+Please contact Student Accessibility Services (SAS) with further questions or concerns about service and assistance animals.

 Service animals are dogs trained to do work or perform a task for the benefit of a person with a disability.
 The work or task must be directly related to the person’s disability.
 If a dog’s job is not apparent, you may ask only two questions: (1) is this dog required because of a disability?
 If the answer is no, it may be appropriate to ask the owner to remove the dog from the premises.
 If the answer is yes, then you may proceed to the second question: (2) what work or task is the dog trained to do?
 Sample tasks may include, but are not limited to, seizure response, retrieving dropped items, opening and closing doors, and carrying medication.